gardener/gardener/docs/proposals/16-adminkubeconfig-subresource.md

 ## Summary

-This `GEP` introduces new  `Shoot` subresource called `AdminKubeConfigRequest` allowing for users to dynamically generate a short-lived `kubeconfig` that can be used to access the `Shoot` cluster as `cluster-admin`.
+This `GEP` introduces new  `Shoot` subresource called `AdminKubeconfigRequest` allowing for users to dynamically generate a short-lived `kubeconfig` that can be used to access the `Shoot` cluster as `cluster-admin`.

 ## Motivation